Reports, Standards, Pupil Premium and PE & Sports Premium

-The funding will continue to provide a coach for Key Stage 1 pupils one lunchtime each week.
-The coach varies the activities depending on the age group.
-Football coaching is provided for our Year 3/4 and 5/6 footballers.
+The funding will continue to provide a coach for two lunchtimes each week.
+The coach from Stockport County will provide football coaching for our Year 3/4 and 5/6 footballers.

 We continue to buy into the Stockport Shapes Alliance Partnership which enables us to compete in a variety of competitions.
 We will also have a sports' coach for one morning per week.
 This will enable staff to have CPD and ensure that the children have expert coaching.

 To achieve self-sustaining improvement in the quality of PE and sport in primary schools.